 Students develop public-speaking skills through directed practice.
 Emphasis is on the selection and organization of material, the use of reasoning and evidence, speech construction, and methods of delivery.

 Offered: Fall, Spring.

+COMM 230 - Interpersonal Communication (4)

+By participating in a series of communication experiences, students explore principles, skills, theory, and techniques essential for effective face-to-face communication across a variety of contexts.
+(Formerly COMM 330)

+Prerequisite: Completion of at least 30 college credits or sophomore standing or permission of department chair.

+Offered: Fall.

 COMM 240 - Mass Media and Society (4)